oxcsml/riemannian-score-sde/README.md

 ## Code structure

 The bulk of the code for this project can be found in 3 places
 - The `score_sde` package contains code to run SDEs on Euclidean space.
+This code is modified from the code from the paper [Score-Based Generative Modeling through Stochastic Differential Equations](https://github.com/yang-song/score_sde).
 - The `riemannian_score_sde` package contains code needed to extend the code in `score_sde` to Riemannian manifolds.
 - An extended version of [geomstats](https://github.com/oxcsml/geomstats/tree/jax_backend) that adds `jax` support, and a number of other extensions.